gravitational/teleport/rfd/0067-desktop-access-file-system-sharing.md

 `completion_id` is generated by the server and must be returned by the client in its corresponding `Shared Directory Delete Response` or `Shared Directory Error` response.

-`directory_id` is the `directory_id` of the top level directory being shared, as specified in a previous `Announce Shared Directory` message.
+`directory_id` is the `directory_id` of the top level directory being shared, as specified in a previous `Shared Directory Announce` message.

 `path_length` is the length in bytes of the `path`.